 I know many soon-to-be interns are now staring down the barrel of their first rotations with some uneasiness.
-You’ll be a healer for patients, teacher for medical students, and what you do really matters as a new physician!
+You’ll be a healer for patients, a teacher for medical students, and what you do really matters as a new physician!
 I wanted to reflect on the habits which helped me survive intern year.
-Hopefully some of these tips will ease your anxiety!
+Hopefully, some of these tips will ease your anxiety!

 Most rotations last 4-5 consecutive weeks, and everyone gets a little anxious beforehand.
 Will the upper-level resident think I’m slow?
 Will the attending realize my incompetence?
 What will my hours be like?
 Can I survive the patient load?
 Will my patients… survive?
 AHHHH!!! 😥

 Take a deep breath and relax.
 I promise you’ll be alright.